benj-zen/pdns_docker_dev/README.md

 *More information about the 'type' and 'backend' parameters can be found [at the bottom](#parameters).*

+*The script has to be executed by a user contained in the 'docker' group.
+By default it's only root, so you would need to run it with sudo.
+More information can be found [here](http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo).*

 #### 1. Init
 ```
 ./pdns_dev init